fgokeke/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 6. Write a function that capitalizes all words of a string.
 7. Mozart composed his music not for the elite, but for everybody.
 100. Write a function that encodes a string using rot13.
+101. Write a function that prints an integer.